learnbyexample/learn_js_regexp/README.md

 * https://gumroad.com/l/js_regexp
 * https://leanpub.com/js_regexp
-* You can also get the book as part of **Awesome Regex** bundle from https://leanpub.com/b/regex
+* You can also get the book as part of **Awesome Regex** bundle from https://leanpub.com/b/regex or https://gumroad.com/l/regex
 * See https://learnbyexample.github.io/books/ for list of other books

 For a preview of the book, see [sample chapters](https://github.com/learnbyexample/learn_js_regexp/blob/master/sample_chapters/js_regexp_sample_chapters.pdf)

+The book can also be [viewed as a single markdown file in this repo](./js_regexp.md).
+See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) if you are interested in the ebook creation process.

 <br>